 Once inside the museum, I glazed over the history part and lingered a little longer in the art section.
 As I turned from the staircase on the second floor, straight ahead of me was a beautiful grandiose mural of painted and textured tiles.
-It struck me and before I knew it, I was having forbidden thoughts as a committed nomad – I wanted to buy a house.
-I thought back to the time when I considered switching my major to architecture in my sophomore year of college.
-I abandoned the idea because I wasn’t that sure and it would have required a 5thyear of overpriced tuition that I couldn’t afford.
-I’m glad I didn’t make the switch now, but I still wonder sometimes what my life would be like if I had studied architecture from the beginning.
-I always loved the idea of designing and furnishing houses and this mural in front of me was bringing me back to the days where I’d spend hours flipping through Architectural Digest and similar magazines conjuring up my dream house.
-It’s not so much that I wanted one because I wanted to settle down, but rather I wanted my own personal piece of evolving artwork.
-I sat and thought about how attaining this was one of the things I gave up living the life that I do.
-The thought left as quickly as it entered though as I realized that all of these beautiful homes I dreamt about were scattered across the world and I could just as easily go traveling to see them all.
+It struck me and before I knew it, I was having forbidden thoughts as a committed nomad – I wanted to buy a house. where I’d spend hours flipping through Architectural Digest and similar magazines conjuring up my dream house. that one could treat as both a base and a personal piece of evolving artwork.

 Life Gets a Little More Fabulous

-On the tail of my metaphysical time travel back to my college years and my previous yearning to dive into the world of architecture and interior design, I was invited to join a few of the other hostel people to Theatron, Bogotá’s largest gay club, which also turned out to be one of the must-see sites for me.
-When you first enter, the club is about as cliché as it gets for a dance club, large underground space with a huge bar in the center.
-Nothing special going on here.
-The real treat though is in the maze-like structure on the second level that takes you from a rainbow (of course) patterned courtyard to several smaller dance rooms, one catering to beer drinkers and providing a more toned down atmosphere and the next one being a baby blue hued cross between a 50’s diner and a trippy space café, complete with fog.
-I enjoyed this room the best, probably in no small part due to the excitement in the air as “It’s Raining Men” was played loud and proudly for all to dance to.
-I mean, how can anybody not have fun with that song?
+I was invited to join a few of the other hostel people to Theatron, Bogotá’s largest gay club, which also turned out to be a must-see sites.
+When you first enter, the club is about as cliché as it gets for a dance club, large underground space with a huge bar in the center, glowing strobe lights and a facade of more important than thou hostesses and bouncers.
+The real treat appears in the maze-like structure on the second level that guides you from a rainbow-patterned courtyard to several quaint dance rooms, one catering to beer drinkers and providing a more toned down atmosphere while the next one strikes a cross between a 50’s diner and a trippy space café with baby blue hues and a healthy dose of fog.
+One is quickly confused with their surroundings once enthusiastic dancers take to “It’s Raining Men”.

 The Police Museum